 - High School & middle school

-- Make a paper wind streamer.
-Click here for details.
+- Make a paper wind streamer or paper lantern.

 - Make some Veterans Day pins to either wear or give out to veterans.
-Click here for details.
-Or click here to make a patriotic angel pin.
-Another variation is this pride pin.
+Another variation is this flag pin.

 - Elementary school

-- Paint a patriotic rock.
-Can be used as a paperweight or decoration.
-Click here for details.
+- Paint a patriotic rock to use as a paperweight or decoration.

 - Although traditionally the symbol for Memorial Day to honor fallen veterans, the poppy is also associated with Veterans Day.
-Click here for instructions on how to make a fingerprint poppy wreath.
+Make a fingerprint poppy wreath.